Skip to main content

 • “The soundtrack is serviceable, but not particularly memorable.”

-• “The music could use a bit more extension in the loop; I found myself in an intense heavy metal moment where it was so chaotic and then suddenly the music cuts off in silence, leaving only groaning and splatter sounds.”
+• “The music could use a bit more extension in the loop.
+I found myself in this intense heavy metal moment where it was so chaotic, and then suddenly the music cuts off in silence and I was listening to groaning and splatter.”

 • graphics